Champions League last four all at similar level, claim Alisson and De Rossi

 The Giallorossi stunned favourites Barcelona in the last eight as they fought back from a 4-1 first-leg deficit to win 3-0 at the Stadio Olimpico and improbably progress on away goals.

-And Alisson, who has starred throughout their European run and has been linked with a summer move to Liverpool, is now hopeful Roma can go one step further and reach May's final in Kiev.
+And Alisson, who has starred throughout their European run, is now hopeful Roma can go one step further and reach May's final in Kiev.

 "There's always excitement to learn who you are going to face," he told Sky Sport Italia of the draw.